cbdevnet/midimonster/backends/sacn.md

 The `bind` configuration value can be extended by the keyword `local` to allow software on the local host to process the sACN output frames from the MIDIMonster (e.g. `bind = 0.0.0.0 5568 local`).
-This has the side effect of generating mirroring the output of instances on this descriptors to their input.
+This has the side effect of mirroring the output of instances on those descriptors to their input.

 #### Instance configuration